First AIDS Generation Reunites to Discuss The Early Crisis Years in New York City May 9th

 panelists.

-but pre-registration is required at www.broadwaycares.org/life
+The event is free but pre-registration is required at www.broadwaycares.org/life

 .
 This town hall is particularly targeted at gay men in midlife,